via-lang/via/README.md

 }
 ```

-This approach, however, is still not 100% sound, harmful to ergonomics, and is usually memory inefficient as the runtime must tag each instance of these objects - which are often just dictionaries, leading to further memory inefficiency.
+This approach, however, is still not 100% sound, harmful to ergonomics,
+and is usually memory inefficient as the runtime must tag each instance of these objects -
+which are often just dictionaries, leading to further memory inefficiency.

-via fixes this by making all structural types nominal by default:
+via fixes this by making all structural types nominal:

 ```rust
 struct Point2D {